全球系列大賽

 Method of application

-• Non-refundable application fee of US$150.
-Application cannot be processed without payment.
-Accepted forms of payment include online payment, credit card, traveler’s check or money orders.
-Please make your check payable to New Tang Dynasty.
+Accepted forms of payment include online payment, credit card, traveler’s checks, and money orders.
+Please make checks payable to New Tang Dynasty.

 • Applicants must provide the following in the application package:

-• Audition videos
+• Application videos

 • Contact Us: